 The Clean Label Project’s press release, which they called a “white paper,” did not include the actual measurements of any of the contaminants they said they measured.
 Instead, they provided a star rating from 1 to 5 stars.

-They didn’t say how they arrived at their star-rating system or how the chemicals were analyzed or the accuracy of their equipment.
+They didn’t say how they arrived at their star-rating system, how the chemicals were analyzed, or the accuracy of their equipment.
 The quality of their evidence can’t possibly be determined without more information.

 USA Today hinted at this by quoting a Food and Drug Administration (FDA) spokesman, “It is important for consumers to understand that some contaminants, such as heavy metals like lead or arsenic, are in the environment and cannot simply be removed from food.”

-That quote is kind of awkward, and to a casual reader might not even be understood as reassuring.
-But what the FDA official is trying to say here is that just finding some quantity of a chemical in food, even a toxic chemical like arsenic, shouldn’t in itself be alarming.
+That quote is kind of awkward.
+To a casual reader it might not even be understood as reassuring.
+But what the FDA official was trying to say is that just finding some quantity of a chemical in food, even a toxic chemical like arsenic, shouldn’t in itself be alarming.

 Toxins are everywhere and they’re a part of every food we eat.
 The question is, is the exposure, the amount of the toxin, potentially unsafe?

 This “white paper” doesn’t help anyone determine this, because they didn’t tell us what the measured levels were, or whether they were above established safety limits.
-With sensitive equipment, a modern laboratory can find miniscule amounts of almost any chemical in any food specimen.
-That doesn’t mean anyone is likely to be hurt.
+With sensitive equipment, a modern laboratory can find minuscule amounts of almost any chemical in any food specimen, but that doesn’t mean anyone is likely to be hurt.

 Learn more about health risks in our environment

 Examining the Kraft and Ben & Jerry’s Controversies

 The story about toxins in baby food wasn’t an isolated incident.
 In the modern media world, press releases driving media worry about what’s in our food have become common.

-In 2017, there were big media uproars about chemicals in the Kraft Macaroni and Cheese dinner and in Ben & Jerry’s® ice cream.
+In 2017, there were big media uproars about chemicals in the Kraft Macaroni and Cheese dinner and Ben & Jerry’s® Ice Cream.
 The New York Times published the headline, “Traces of Controversial Herbicide Are Found in Ben & Jerry’s Ice Cream.”